 Malus spp. has been restricted entry into Canada, as it is a host species of Anoplophora spp.
 A directive to prevent the entry and spread of Anoplophora will be implemented on December 22nd, 2012,

-February 2019.
-There is a source of apple and plum r/s, full bundles only, at Neufeld Brothers Nurseries in Agassiz in the eastern Fraser Valley.
+January 2020.
+There is a source of apple (B118) and maybe plum r/s, full bundles only, at Neufeld Brothers Nurseries in Agassiz in the eastern Fraser Valley.
 The Neufeld Brothers are focusing on hardy r/s for the Prairies.
-Right now (February 2019) they are sold out of M9, B9, B118 root stock and grafted trees until Spring 2020.
-A small supply of the Malus Sprout Free rootstock is remaining.
+Right now (January 2020) they are sold out M9 and B9, but may have some B118 root stock and some grafted trees.

 Spring 2020 orders are not being accepted yet.